 - General Contractors’ License: In most states, construction companies need a general contractor’s license.
 You can use this state-by-state guide to determine what paperwork you’ll need and which applications to file.

-- Specialty Contractors’ License: If your business includes work like carpentry, painting, electrical, roofing, HVAC etc. you may need to acquire a specific license for that work.
+- Specialty Contractors’ License: If your business includes work like carpentry, painting, electrical, roofing or HVAC, you may need to acquire a specific license for that line of work.

 You absolutely need to make sure your construction company is insured before beginning any work whatsoever to make sure that you’re covered in case of an accident or emergency.
 You’ll also need various specific insurance policies to cover different aspects of your business like property assets and employees.